Sutjeska, Zemun

 Sutjeska (Сутјеска) is an urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Zemun.

 Location

 Sutjeska is located west of the old core of Zemun.
-It is bordered by the neighborhoods of Sava Kovačević on the west (bounded by the Šilerova street), Gornji Grad on the north (Ugrinovačka street), Novi Grad's sub-neighborhood of Vojni Put I on the south-west (Pazovački put), while Prvomajska street marks the southern border of the neighborhood.
+It is bordered by the neighborhoods of Sava Kovačević to the west (bounded by the Šilerova street), Gornji Grad to the north (Ugrinovačka street), Novi Grad's sub-neighborhood of Vojni Put I to the south-west (Pazovački put), while Prvomajska street marks the southern border of the neighborhood.

 Characteristics

-The neighborhood is predominantly residential, with 7,446 inhabitants by the 2002 census of population.
-It has its own ambulance and elementary school.
+The neighborhood is predominantly residential, with 7,446 inhabitants according to the 2002 census of the population.
+It has its own health centre and elementary school.